MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-web-app.md

 # Example: Use the Azure libraries to create and deploy a web app

-This example demonstrates how to use the Azure SDK *management* libraries in a Python script to create a web app on Azure App Service and deploy app code from a GitHub repository.
+This example demonstrates how to use the Azure SDK *management* libraries in a Python script to create  and deploy a web app to Azure App Service.
+The app code is deployed from a GitHub repository.

 With the management libraries (namespaces beginning with `azure-mgmt`, for example, `azure-mgmt-web`), you can write configuration and deployment programs to perform the same tasks that you can through the Azure portal, Azure CLI, or other resource management tools.
 For example, see [Quickstart: Deploy a Python (Django or Flask) web app to Azure App Service](/azure/app-service/quickstart-python). ([Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are given at later in this article.)

 All the commands in this article work the same in Linux/macOS bash and Windows command shells unless noted.